How to Make Less but Sell More at your Next Craft Show

 Decreasing the amount of OOAK products you make and focusing more on the best sellers you can create over and over, will drastically lessen the amount of time you spend creating, marketing and selling each product.
 That’s going to increase the profits on each item.

-Constantly be looking for ways that you can buy your supplies for less or cut costs in your business.
-Stock up on materials when your supplier runs big promotions or use your business license to apply for a wholesale account at a supplier and get every purchase in a discount and buy in bulk whenever you can.
+Constantly look for ways to buy your supplies for less or cut costs in your business.
+Stock up on materials when your supplier runs big promotions, or use your business license to apply for a wholesale account at a supplier and get every purchase at a discount and buy in bulk whenever you can.

 In order for this idea to work you must: